 Step-by-Step

-- Click Start Recording
+Start a Recording

 Tips for a Successful Recording

 Verbalize your clinical observations.
 Mako can only document what it hears.
 Speak your measurements, observations, and findings aloud during the session.
 For example, say “left knee flexion is 130 degrees” rather than silently noting it.
 Record the full encounter.
 Start recording when the session begins and stop when it ends.
 Recording the entire session in one continuous take produces better results than starting and stopping multiple times.
 Be aware of your environment.
 In a quiet, private room, your device’s built-in microphone will generally work well within about 4-6 feet.
 In open gym settings or multi-therapist environments, an external wireless microphone will significantly improve audio quality and reduce background noise.
 Use Pause when needed.
-If a sensitive conversation arises or you step away from the patient, click Pause and Resume when ready rather than stopping and restarting the recording.Note: Each note supports one recording.
-If you need to start over, you will need to duplicate the note and begin a new recording on the duplicate.
+If a sensitive conversation arises or you step away from the patient, click Pause and Resume when ready rather than stopping and restarting the recording.Hardware Recommendations

 When Your Built-In Microphone Is Enough